 Giving Detailed Instructions

-Your caretaker will look after your pet according to the guidelines of the pet trust, so you want to include detailed instructions for that care.
+Your caretaker will look after your pet according to the guidelines of trust for your pet, so you want to include detailed instructions for that care.
 It’s typical for pet owners to include a description of the type of food they want their pet to be fed, how many times it should visit a veterinarian and the name of the animal clinic, and how the pet should be buried.
 These instructions can even give details about the type of bed the pet should sleep in and the toys it should have.

 Your trust can also give details about how you want your designated trustee to monitor your pet’s caretaker.
 You can specify how closely the trustee should track the actions of the caretaker and how all pet expenses should be documented.
 The trustee can assign someone else to take care of your pet if the caregiver fails to perform his duties.